gemini-rtsw/gemini-docs/howtos/CentOS8-VM.rst

 Using tito to Build and Deploy RPMs
 -----------------------------------
 In Gemini's test environment :code:`tito` (documentation to be found `here <https://github.com/rpm-software-management/tito>`_) is used to build and deploy RPMs to the `testing RPM repository`_.
-It can be installed by
+It can be installed implicitly (together with Gemini-specific config files) by

 ::

-  sudo dnf install -y tito
+  sudo dnf install -y gemini-ade

 in the CentOS8 VM.
+This package is also a dependecy of :code:`epics-base-devel` and all other devel packages for epics modules from Gemini's RPM repository.

 The typical workflow is to
   * clone_ a project,